vonkanehoffen/wix-style-react/src/MultiSelect/README.DESIGN-SPEC.md

 We want to pass the original option, excluding the `value` prop.

 > The `value` prop is (should be) used ONLY for rendering the option !
-The consumer doesn't need it upon selection.
+The consumer does not need it upon selection.

 |#| Original Option | Option in onSelect |
 |-|-----------------|--------------------|